sylviamoss/sylviamoss.github.io/content/_index.md

 <h2>hello you, welcome!</h2>

-Hi, I'm Sylvia Moss Martinez, a software engineer currently working at HashiCorp.
+Hi, I'm Sylvia, or just Moss, a software engineer currently working at HashiCorp.
 Originally from Brazil, I now call Berlin home.

 I'm currently learning German, which adds an exciting challenge to my life here.
 Aside from coding, I enjoy music and exploring new tunes.